Last updated: June 18, 2026

 Where to start

-If your child needs medical care
+If medical care is urgent

-If your child needs care at home
+If care at home is urgent

 If school is not working

-Quick reference table
+Quick reference

 | Need | Start here | What to ask for | Reality check |